simdima/tldraid-api/README.md

 ### How to use?

 **Option #1**
-The working instance of the API server can be found <a style="color:#413e77; font-weight: bold" href="https://tldraidapi.simlabs.dev">here</a> (currently available only in Estonia)
+The working instance of the API server can be found [here](https://tldraidapi.simlabs.dev) (currently available only for users located in Estonia)

 **Option #2**
 Run it locally using Docker.